Happy New Year

 Even some greatest inventors of our time do not believe LiDAR should be in our cars.
 We agree – LiDAR on the market is either too expensive or lacks in performance.
 Why bother.
 Unless – What if LiDAR can be made cheap, reliable, compact, and of high performance?
-Here at inSync Mirror, we believe we found a way to do so.
+Here at inSync, we believe we found a way to do so.

 The biggest obstacle to create the perfect LiDAR is the lack of the perfect scanner.
 For a long time, MEMS (Microelectromechanical Systems) technology is widely believed to be the key technology to achieve this.
 However, despite years of R&D, cheap, reliable, and large-aperture MEMS scanning mirrors do not yet exist.
 That is, until now.
-At inSync Mirror, we have adopted a unique approach to achieve the largest synthesized effective optical aperture by perfectly synchronizing the movement of tens of tiny MEMS scanning mirrors.
+At inSync Mirror, we have adopted a unique approach to synthesize the largest effective optical aperture by perfectly synchronizing the movement of tens of tiny MEMS scanning mirrors.

 Foundry Standard Process